Rhinemann/mage-hack/src/chapters/Appendixes/SFX_List.typ

 _*Burglar:*_ If you are about to be discovered somewhere you're not supposed to be, you may spend a #pp to gain a #d8 asset to conceal you.

+_*Burnt Offerings:*_ Step down an offering asset to earn a #pp or step down your #trait[Drained].
+It's up to ST to decide if an asset is a worthy offering.

 _*Burst of Strength:*_ Spend a #pp or take #trait[Enraged #d6] to step up or on a roll related to feats of physical strength, raw muscle, or sheer physical might.

 _*Catch 'Em Flat-Footed:*_ When you roll to inflict stress on a target who hasn't yet taken a turn this scene, add #d8 and step up your effect die.